-Did you know that feeding your children is a form of charity?
+Feeding your children is a form of charity.

 The contribution made by parents and guardians when bringing up children and the effort involved may often be overlooked, but our Lord does indeed see everything and is always aware.
 We read in hadith: